Set up your Google Cloud Platform networking so Cloud Volumes ONTAP systems can operate properly.

 Cloud Manager and Cloud Volumes ONTAP are supported in a Google Cloud Platform shared VPC.

-Shared VPC enables you to configure and centrally manage virtual networks across multiple projects.
-You can set up Shared VPC networks in the host project and deploy the Cloud Manager and Cloud Volumes ONTAP virtual machine instances in a service project.
+A shared VPC enables you to configure and centrally manage virtual networks across multiple projects.
+You can set up shared VPC networks in the host project and deploy the Cloud Manager and Cloud Volumes ONTAP virtual machine instances in a service project.
 Google Cloud documentation: Shared VPC overview.

 - Outbound internet access for Cloud Volumes ONTAP